Alak people

 The Alak or Hrlak are an Austroasiatic ethnic group of southern Laos, living mainly in Salavan Province.
-They speak the Alak language.
-Little is known of their history, though as an Austroasiatic-speaking group, their origin is presumably in the Central Highlands of Vietnam.
+They speak the Alak language. a lot is known of their history, though as an Austroasiatic-speaking group, their origin is presumably in the Central Highlands of Vietnam.

 Culture

 Nowadays, most Alak live in scattered villages of between ten and sixty houses, traditionally built in a circular pattern around a communal house.
 Houses are normally built on stilts about a metre high.
 The main diet and trading staple is rice, farmed with the slash-and-burn method, although small game, fish, and various plants and mushrooms provide additional food.

 Religious beliefs involve a range of supernatural beings, including spirits of mountains, forests and other natural features.
 Most villages have a shaman who helps cure the sick and predict the future for the village.
 The dead are typically buried in graveyards in the forest.